 He said that the merger of the two leading telecom companies would increase the coverage of the mobile communication services in the country.
 People living in remote areas will also benefit from the advanced 3G and 4G-LTE services of the combined companies.

 Mobilink-Warid merger will help to introduce new packages

 Sheikh Nahyan said that the merger would assist in launching new packages, tariff, and also improve the mobile banking services.
 Moreover, the combined companies will introduce new apps and value-added offers.
 According to him, the customer service operations will also be improved with efficient, effortless facilities.

 The merger is not only bringing good news for the subscribers who will be able to enjoy the benefits of a larger platform but also it is a lucky omen for Deputy CEO and CCO of the company – Aamir Ibrahim – who has gained more powers while excelling further to the seat of CEO of the organization.
 The lucky Amir will lead Mobilink as well as Warid as a joint CEO.

-As a result of the robust economic policies of the government, the investing has been increased in the Information Technology (ITY) and the telecom sector.
+As a result of the robust economic policies of the government, the investment has been increased in the Information Technology (IT) and the telecom sector.
 This industry is progressing continuously.